VladisM/stlinux/README.md

 ## Manufacturing board

-Gerber files required for manufacturing are stored in `ger` subdirectory.
+Gerber files required for manufacturing are stored in `board/ger` subdirectory.
 To manufacture board you shall just find yourself a suitable manufacturer and use latest archive.

-To generate BOM you shall use KiCad and revisit folder `sch`.
+To generate BOM you shall use KiCad and revisit folder `board/kicad`.
 All project files are stored there.

 After soldering board you should apply ftdi configuration into integrated UART bridge.
-Correct configuration is provided by the file `ftdi_configuration.xml`.
+Correct configuration is provided by the file `board/ftdi_configuration.xml`.
 For that you are going to need Windows PC and FT_PROG tool (available on their website).

 To test if board was correctly manufactured and most importantly